Oesterdam: Construction

 Construction began after the completion of the Markiezaatskade dam (1981 - 1983), the tidal effects of the completed dam making the construction of the Oesterdam easier.
 The initial strategy for the Oesterdam's construction involved using a sand closure for the extensive southern segment up to the new Bergse Diepsluis, and completing the section from the Bergse Diepsluis to Tholen with a cable car and concrete blocks.
 Construction commenced in 1979 with the establishment of a work island on the Speelmansplaten, which was completed by 1980.

 The geotechnical and engineering geology challenges during the construction of the Oesterdam were substantial.
 The Holocene strata, extending from N.A.P. -5 m to -16 metres, were irregular, consisting of sand, peat, and clay layers of varying thickness.
 Beneath these, Pleistocene layers included deposits of sand with interspersed clay and shell grit.
 Towards Speelmansplaten and the Marolle Gap, the Holocene layer's thickness decreased, indicating lesser erosion over time.

 In some areas, thick deposits of the Dunkirk clay formation were directly on top of peat, or beneath a sand covering.
-Significant erosion by the Scheldt river had previously formed a valley in the southernmost 100 metres of the works, which had later filled with a complex mix of clay and sand.
+Significant erosion by the Scheldt river had previously formed a valley in the southernmost 100 meters of the works, which had later filled with a complex mix of clay and sand.

 Geotechnical investigations had revealed poor subsoil quality at the Speelmansplaten and Marolle Gap dike sections.
 To minimise instability risks during construction, various solutions were explored, such as supporting berms, vertical drainage, soil improvement, and phased construction with specific profiles to ensure stability.

 For the construction of the dam body, particular attention was paid to the soil structure.
 The design followed the top of the load-bearing Pleistocene sand.
 A uniformly wide base width of 76 metres was adopted for simplicity, widened to 110 metres near the last closing gap of the Marolle Gap to minimise instability risks.
 In the South dike section, the subsoil allowed for direct construction on the existing ground over 100 metres.
 The termination of the excavation work was strategically planned to ensure stability.
 Specific requirements were set for dam body construction in transition areas, focusing on maintaining stability and integrity.

 The dam was then constructed in stages.
 Owing to delays and advancements in dredging technology, which offered increased capacities at relatively lower costs, it was later decided to execute the Tholense Gat closure also with sand.
 This approach necessitated creating an extended tidal curve for several days, by partially closing the Oosterscheldekering.
 An assessment of the environmental impact of this method deemed it acceptable.

 The dredging vessels used on the project included the Aquarius, the Sliedrecht 27, the Zuiderklip, and the Mercurius.
 The production data of some of the dredgers, showing the increase in output from the originally planned sand closure volumes, is presented in the table below: